zixinyang9109/Disparity-Refinement-Framework/README.md

 Zixin Yang, Richard Simon, and Cristian A. Linte, Disparity refinement framework for learning-based stereo matching methods in cross-domain setting for laparoscopic images, J. Med.
 Imag.
 10(4), 045001 (2023), doi: 10.1117/1.JMI.10.4.045001.

-The code has been cleaned.
+The code has not been cleaned.
 Please let me know if you want to run. yy8898@rit.edu